Laser Skin Resurfacing / Microdermabrasion in Charlotte

 If one wants to improve deeper wrinkles, deep color problems or acne problems, deeper penetration into the dermis with TCA, dermabrasion, or laser must be used.
 All of these agents produce damage to the dermis, removing old damaged skin elements and regenerating them with new collagen, new elastic fibers, increased water and more blood vessels.
 The recovery time is increased with deeper treatments.
 The skin will be completely healed anywhere from one to two days for light penetration, and from ten to fourteen days for deep treatment.

 If all the treatments remove dermis, why is one technique better than another?
 Dermabrasion removes dermis by mechanically sanding away tissue whereas laser removes the dermis by vaporization of the tissue.
 Chemical peels remove the dermis by chemical damage.
 Each technique does the same thing but in a different way.
 A laser using “Fractional” technology employs lasers to partially treat skin to produce an overall skin change.
-For example, a fractional laser may use ablative or non-ablative light to just a third of the area to be treated.
+For example, a fractional laser like HALO may use ablative or non-ablative light to just a third of the area to be treated.
 This produces an effect on the entire skin’s surface, though only a fraction was treated.
+The treated areas’ rejuvenating effects spill over into the skin areas immediately adjacent but not directly treated, thereby rejuvenating all the skin while only actually treating a fraction of the skin.
 Ablative lasers require one to two treatments and have 3-4 days of down-time post-treatment.
 Non-ablative lasers require 4-6 treatments but have only a day or two of down-time.
 These treatments produce mild to moderate improvement.
 The latest technology comes with a greater expense.
 We offer this technology, but find many patients choose chemical peels for their effectiveness, safety and lower cost.
 For superficial or deep treatments, chemical peels are safe, inexpensive and effectively produce moderate skin changes.

 The recovery for each treatment is also similar.
 Because the outer layers have been removed, the wound is similar to a burn.
 The treated area is kept moist with Vaseline or other creams to protect the fragile dermis from drying out.
 As long as the dermis is covered, there is very little discomfort.
 Some doctors prefer a tape-like dressing which works satisfactorily, but we find it cumbersome and prefer the open method.